iangaydos/aws-prototypes/bastion-service/readme.md

 ## Use Case
 The use case for prototype is to provide a publicly accessible, on-demand bastion instance (either linux or windows), that will terminate after a specified expiration interval (e.g., 60 minutes) and perform all necessary cleanup as follows:

 1. provision platform-based bastion instance (see artifacts 2 and 3) in public subnet, with security group open for remote access (ssh, rdp)
 2. create local account on bastion instance using random generated username and random generated password
 3. create local account on target managed instance (i.e., private instance you need a remote connection to)
 4. scheduled cleanup with terminate bastion stacks that are expired and delete local account that was created on managed instance

-* - all actions will be fully logged in CloudTrail
+* All actions will be fully logged in CloudTrail
-* - All managed instances must have the SSM agent installed, have Internet access, and be launched with an IAM Instance role with SSM access
+* All managed instances must have the SSM agent installed, have Internet access, and be launched with an IAM Instance role with SSM access

 ## Artifacts
 ### CloudFormation